Here's your Kelso Civic Week timetable

 Tuesday’s ride to Stichill, Hume and Ednam leaves from Springwood Anna at 4pm.
 Riders will arrive in Stichill at 5.15pm, Hume at 6.30pm, Ednam at 8.15pm and back to town at 9.30pm.
 The men’s and women’s darts finals will be held at 7.30pm in the Royal British Legion Clubrooms.

 Wednesday’s children’s sports in Poynder Park begin at 1.30pm.
+The baby show is held at the Rugby Club from 2pm.
 That evening Kelso Pipe Band plays in the Square at 6.30pm before the installation of the Kelso Laddie and the colour bussing at 7pm.
 This is followed by the torchlight procession which leave from Mayfield at 11pm proceeding by Bridge Street and Roxburgh Street to the Cobby where the fireworks being at 11.15pm.

 On Thursday there’s a fancy dress party in the Tait Hall between 1pm and 3.30pm.
 The ride to Floors Castle leaves Woodside Park at 4.00pm as does the cycle fun-run.
 The cavalcade returns to Kelso Square at 7.30pm.